 With the UAE all set to implement the corporate tax in UAE from 2023, next year, the aspect of compliance is of significant importance.
-Failure to comply with the new corporate tax regime in the UAE, can not only bring with it financial risks but also penalties and an increase in tax charges.
+Non-compliance with the new corporate tax regime in the UAE may lead to financial risks, penalties, and higher tax charges.

 Furthermore, a significant business risk, as it can harm the reputation of the taxpayer with government authorities and the public.

-That being said, our blog outlines the proposed requirements that must be kept in mind by businesses in order to comply with corporate tax.
+That being said, our blog outlines the proposed requirements that must be kept in mind by businesses to comply with corporate tax.

 Requirements for Corporate Tax Compliance in UAE

 Regulations for Registration and Deregistration of Corporate Tax

 Filing, Payment, and Refund Regulations for Corporate Tax in UAE